anzelpwj/git_PDLA2019/README.md

 This is a website for the Anzel acoustics lab.
 This repository contains common code for the entire lab to use and share.
 Folders are as follows:
 - `instruments`: Documentation and calibration for important instruments around the lab.
-- `control_code`: Instrument control code our devices.
+- `analysis_code`: Various code routines for different types of analysis.
 - `weekly_meeting`: Please upload slides from weekly meeting presentations to here.

 ## Updating code